 Community input about the street

-In spring 2020, Salt Lake City is gathering community input and is considering options for possible changes to the striping design of this street.
+In spring 2020, Salt Lake City gathered community input in considering options for possible changes to the striping design of this street.
 We asked for your fresh input, to combine with the past input.

 There will be changes including right-sizing all four lanes and repurposing the little existing on-street parking in order to paint buffered bike lanes.
-As we begin our technical analysis, we want to understand better how the community uses the street, and locations of potential concerns.
+As we did our technical analysis, we wanted to understand better how the community uses the street, and locations of potential concerns.

 Thank you to everyone who took the survey!

 The Salt Lake City Streets Division has begun resurfacing Parley’s Way (chip seal).
 Once it can be painted, buffered bike lanes will be added to the roadside.
 All traffic lanes and turn lanes will remain.
 The eastbound outside or right turn lanes from Lynwood to Wiltshire will also be reconfigured to reduce conflict at and between nearby intersections, and solve some traffic issues that the neighborhood south of the Wiltshire Drive signal has been experiencing.
 Later this year, the Engineering Division will install new median islands, colored crosswalks, and crossing beacons (RRFBs) at Wyoming Street and Stringham Avenue.

 These changes reflect the requests, recommendations, and values found in the 2017 Parley’s Way Corridor Plan and the early 2020 community survey results.

 To be added to the project email list for future input and design updates, please email ParleysWay@slcgov.com.

 |Spring 2020||Draft conceptual design available for community input.|